Xatenev/zippify/README.md

 # Zippify
-This tool allows you to download a generated zip/tar from multiple files.
+This tool allows you to download a generated zip/tar from multiple files and was developed as my submission for a hackathon community challenge.

 ![Zippify](https://github.com/xatenev/zippify/blob/master/github/Zippify.png?raw=true)